Loan Made to an Employee

 D = any portion of the interest in paragraph B that the employee reimburses the employer within 30 days after the end of the year.

-All debts referred to in paragraphs A and B, other than an excluded loan, that are contracted by reason of the individual's office or employment must be taken into account, regardless of whether the interest rate is lower than, equal to or higher than the prescribed rate.
+All debts referred to in paragraphs A and B that an employee contracts by reason of their office or employment and that are not considered excluded loans must be taken into account, regardless of whether the interest rate is lower than, equal to or higher than the prescribed rate.
+See the Interest-Free or Low-Interest Loans page.

-You have to include the value of the benefit related to a loan made to an employee in boxes A, G and L of the employee's RL-1 slip (see courtesy translation RL-1-T).
+You have to include the value of the benefit related to a loan made to an employee in boxes A and L and, where applicable, in box G of the employee's RL-1 slip (see courtesy translation RL-1-T).
+For more information, go to the Benefit Provided to an Employee page.

 See guide IN-253-V, Taxable Benefits, for an example calculation.